effaf/tech_journal/perspective_on_git.md

 8       ./3f
 ```

-Git creates another blob (21).
-For each time we stage the files, git takes a snapshot of it, even if they are the same files.
+Git creates another blob <code>(/21)</code>.
+Each time we stage the files, git takes a snapshot of it, even if they are the same files.

 Committing the files